bbusschots-mu/validateParams.js/README.md

 A wrapper around [validate.js](https://validatejs.org/) to facilitate easy function parameter validation in JavaScript.

-`Validate.js` is designed to valid web forms.
-HTML form data is fundamentally a collection of name-value pairs, so it makes sense that the validation functions provided by `valiate.js` expect both the data to be validated, and the constraints to be applied to that data to be specified as collections of name-value pairs (JavaScript objects).
+`validate.js` is designed to validate web forms.
+HTML form data is fundamentally a collection of name-value pairs, so it makes sense that the validation functions provided by `validate.js` expect both the data to be validated, and the constraints to be applied to that data to be specified as collections of name-value pairs (JavaScript objects).

 Function parameters are not name-value pairs, they are lists of values.
 Hence, the validation functions provided by this module expect both the data to be